impeccableai/axii-examples/tasks/reader/README.md

 # Reader
 ## Description
-This script reads two files containing lists of integers and prints pairs of integers from the two files line by line.
+This Task reads two files containing lists of integers and prints pairs of integers from the two files line by line.
 It stops when the shorter file is exhausted.

 ### Example
 `File A`: